Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Non-Diagonal Correlation Function and GSRs of and Gluonic Currents

+As will be shown below, the chiral violating effects of the quark condensate $\left\langle \bar{q}q\right\rangle$ and mixed condensate $\left\langle \bar q \sigma G q\right\rangle$ will dominate that of the gluon condensate $\left\langle \alpha G^2\right\rangle$.
+To obtain the leading chiral order behaviour of the OPE coefficients, it is necessary to include higher-order mass contributions that result in operator mixing \cite{jamin,bagan}.
+In particular, the naively-calculated unmixed OPE coefficients $E_{QQ}$, $E_{GG}$, and $E_{QGQ}$ are related to the coefficients in \eqref{corr_cond_new} by \cite{jamin}

+In principle, the coefficient of the identity operator ({\it i.e.,} perturbative contributions) also mix with the quark condensate coefficients, but such terms are proportional to $m_q^3 C_{QQ}$ and are therefore sub-leading in the quark mass compared with \eqref{pert_result}.

-The quark condensate contributions to the non-diagonal correlator are easily calculated to leading chiral order using any of the equivalent methods for evaluating operator-product expansion coefficients \cite{pwcs}.
-As in the perturbative case, in principle there are the two classes of diagrams shown in Figure~\ref{quark_cond_fig}.
-However, the result of the first set of diagrams of Fig.~\ref{quark_cond_fig} is
+The quark condensate contribution to the non-diagonal correlator is easily calculated to leading chiral order using any of the equivalent methods for evaluating OPE coefficients~\cite{pwcs}.
+As in the perturbative case, in principle there are two classes of diagrams, both of which are depicted in Fig.~\ref{quark_cond_fig}.
+However, the renormalization-induced diagram of Fig.~\ref{quark_cond_fig} is chirally-suppressed relative to~\eqref{qq_result} and so represents subleading effects.
+Computing the first set of diagrams in Fig.~\ref{quark_cond_fig} therefore gives the leading-order quark-condensate contributions

-where logarithm-independent terms have been ignored as they correspond to dispersion relation substraction constants which are eliminated when forming the GSR.
-The ``renormalization-induced'' diagram of Fig.~\ref{quark_cond_fig} is chirally-suppressed relative to~\eqref{qq_result} so it represents subleading effects.
+Figure~\ref{mixed_diag} shows two of the diagrams that contribute to the mixed condensate OPE coefficient.
+Within fixed-point gauge methods, the two-quark vacuum expectation value appearing in the renormalization-induced diagram of Fig.~\ref{quark_cond_fig} also introduces the mixed-condensate (see {\it e.g.,} Ref.~\cite{elias}).
+However, the two renormalization-induced diagrams are suppressed by a factor of $\alpha$ and additional factors of the quark mass compared with the first diagram of Fig.~\ref{mixed_diag}, resulting in the following leading-order OPE coefficient

-It is more difficult to calculate the gluon condensate contributions, which may explain why the non-diagonal correlators have not previously been the subject of detailed study.
-The diagrams that could lead to the gluon condensate contributions are shown in Figure~\ref{glue_cond_fig}.
-However, the ``renormalization-induced'' diagrams are higher-order in $\alpha$ and hence are subleading.
+In the absence of operator mixing, the diagrams that could lead to the gluon condensate OPE coefficient $E_{GG}$ are shown in Fig.~\ref{glue_cond_fig}.
+However, the renormalization-induced diagrams are higher-order in $\alpha$ and hence are subleading.
 Because of infrared divergences, it is necessary to retain the quark mass until the last steps of the calculation and then extract the leading chiral behaviour.
-Using plane-wave methods with $m_u=m_d=m$ we find where
+Using plane-wave methods with $m_u=m_d=m$ we find